scg-code/API_Webserver/README.md

    - The ongoing impact of the COVID-19 pandemic has heightened mental health concerns globally, including in Australia. *MoodNest* recognizes the need for responsive tools to navigate the post-pandemic mental health landscape.
 Addressing the emotional fallout from the pandemic is crucial for individual and collective recovery.

 8. **Strategic ReDocumentation Allocation:**
    - By addressing mental health concerns through *MoodNest*, there is an opportunity to strategically allocate reDocumentations.
-Proactive mental health management can potentially alleviate the burden on traditional healthcare services, allowing for more efficient reDocumentation utilization and a more equitable distribution of mental health support.
+Proactive mental health management can potentially alleviate the burden on traditional healthcare services, allowing for more efficient reDocumentation utilisation and a more equitable distribution of mental health support.

 In conclusion, the problem of untreated mental health challenges in Australia is multifaceted, affecting individuals, families, workplaces, and society at large. *MoodNest's* significance lies in its commitment to addressing these challenges head-on by providing a comprehensive and user-centric solution.
-By doing so, *MoodNest* aims to contribute to a healthier, more resilient, and compassionate society that prioritizes the mental well-being of its individuals.
+By doing so, *MoodNest* aims to contribute to a healthier, more resilient, and compassionate society that prioritises the mental well-being of its individuals.

 ---